 Making Guides and Examples

-Navarr costumes, being mostly leather and fur, require some care and specialist knowledge to create at home.
+Navarr costumes often use a lot of leather and (to a lesser extent) fur, which require some care and specialist knowledge to create at home.
 For those people who are unfamiliar with leather work, there are plenty of resources available on the internet.

 The garments will be simple, and can be based around t-tunics, with a fabric tunic as a base layer and a leather tunic with or without sleeves on top.
 Light, soft garment suede can generally be sewn on a regular sewing machine providing a stronger (leather specific) needle is used.
 These are generally available from most sewing and hobby retailers.
 In this way many of the instructions for making simple fabric items can be duplicated with lightweight leather, though remember leather does not fray like fabric so edges can be left 'as cut' so check any allowances on patterns for hems and seams.

 The easiest way to machine sew light leather is to apply a thin line of general purpose glue along the intended stitch line of each piece, this holds them securely in place whilst running each section through your machine.
 It is recommended to test a small sample with your machine first.
 Depending on the size of the hide used, for a rougher, more natural edge to a shirt or tunic the leather can be left uncut along the base or round the cuffs.

 Leather or suede trousers are a staple of Navarr costumes and if care is taken to hide or remove modern belt loops, pockets and zips, leather 'jeans' will be perfectly suitable.
 Trousers in suede, and brown or green would be preferable to shiny black leather if possible.
 Leather and fur coats can also be adapted by removing collars, sleeves and buttons to make a robe or waistcoat style coat.
 Skirts and loin cloths can be made by lacing or sewing a piece (or lots of small pieces) of leather, suede or fur to a belt which can then be buckled around the waist.